 A story for these days of Soul-Searching, Improvement and spiritual preparation:

-May God enlighten us to reach significantly closer to our spouses, children, parents, friends and families, strengthening our ties with those whom we love the most, and who need us so much.
+May we be closer to our spouses, children, parents, friends and family, strengthening our bonds with those we love most and who need us so much.

 With best wishes,

 May you and yours be inscribed for a Good Year!

 Deputy Director-General & Director of Education

 Levi Yitzchok of Berditchev – Levi Yitzchok Derbarmdiger (Yiddish: "The Compassionate") or Rosakov, 1740–1809, also known as the holy Berdichever, and the Kedushas Levi, a Hasidic master and Jewish leader.
 Was Rabbi of Ryczywół, Żelechów, Pinsk and Berdychiv, for which he is best known.
 Was a main disciple of the Maggid of Mezritch, and of his disciple, Rabbi Shmelke of Nikolsburg, whom he succeeded as Rabbi of Ryczywół.

 The second prayer on the morning of Yom Kippur, around noon.